catalogfi/garden.js/docs/docs/developers/sdk/guides/btc-to-wbtc.md

 ## Creating the orderbook instance

-The orderbook simply keeps track of all your "orders".
+The orderbook keeps track of all your "orders."
 An "order" is simply a request to swap your BTC to WBTC (or vice versa) to the backend Garden systems.
 The `Orderbook` in `@gardenfi/orderbook` allows you to create orders and listen to them.

 To create the orderbook you need a signer.
 The reason a signer is needed is to sign a [siwe](https://eips.ethereum.org/EIPS/eip-4361) message and authenticate itself with the backend orderbook.
 The orderbook can be created using the constructor or using the `.init(..)` method.
 In this example we'll be using the latter as it also performs [siwe](https://eips.ethereum.org/EIPS/eip-4361) authentication.